priyachowdary4/Task-Manager/README.md

 # Task-Manager#

-A high-performance, responsive Task Management application built with **Vanilla JavaScript** and **Modern CSS**.
+A high-performance, responsive Task Management application built with **Vanilla JavaScript** and **Modern CSS** and I used **TypeScript** for type-safe development and compiled it to JavaScript for browser compatibility."
 This project demonstrates advanced state management, data validation, and user-centric design principles.

 ---